Our Staff

 Executive Assistant/Operations Manager

-Elspeth Arbow is an experienced arts administrator, film programmer, festival professional, and event host and moderator.
-Currently, Elspeth is the EA/Operations Manager at the Disability Screen Office, a Canadian organization focused on lowering barriers for disabled people in front of and behind the camera in the film and television industries.
-Additionally, she is an Associate International Features programmer at the Hot Docs Canadian International Documentary Festival.
-Previously, Elspeth helped oversee the Hot Docs’ nation Youth & Education program, Docs For School, providing free documentary programming for an average of 100k grade 5-12 students in Canada each year.
+Elspeth Arbow (she/her) is an experienced arts administrator, film programmer, festival professional, and event host and moderator.
+In addition to her work at the DSO, Elspeth is an Associate International Features programmer at Hot Docs Canadian International Documentary Festival.
+Previously, Elspeth helped oversee Hot Docs’ national Youth & Education program, Docs For School, providing free documentary programming to an average of 100k grade 5-12 students in Canada each year.
 She has served as the Disability Consultant for the Hot Docs Festival and as a jury member with Reel Abilities Toronto for multiple editions of each festival.
 Originally from Saint John, New Brunswick, Elspeth is currently based in Toronto, Ontario.
-She holds a BA in Cinema Studies from the University of Toronto.
+She holds an HBA in Cinema Studies from the University of Toronto.

 Kássia Neves